emilyylin/depop-refresh-bot/typescript_cheatsheet.md

 const [state, dispatch] = useReducer(reducer, { count: 0 });
 ```
+🔹 **What it does:** Manages state transitions based on dispatched actions.
+🔹 **When to use:** When state logic is complex or depends on previous state values.

 ⏳ **Time Complexity:** Hook execution time varies but is generally **O(1)** for setting values, and **O(n)** for dependencies in `useEffect` and `useMemo`.